-Hubby and I recently took a 7 day “date trip” to The Great Smoky Mountains.
+Hubby and I recently took a 7-day “date trip” to The Great Smoky Mountains.
 A trip we had planned for so long now.
 I have never been there before and was so excited to see one of Gods greatest creations on this land we live on.
 But, the beauty was beyond anything I could ever behold.
-Enjoy!
+We packed the car, grabbed the Garmin and off we went on this week-long adventure in the mountains.

 I knew the mountains were high, but when you have lived your whole life at either sea level or below, it was a bit to adjust to and took a couple of days for my ears to comply.